Mason-McGough/MultivariableCalculus/README.md

 # Multivariable Calculus Demos
-Some Jupyter notebooks demonstrating some fundamental concepts of multivariable calculus.
+A collection of Jupyter notebooks demonstrating the fundamental concepts of multivariable calculus.

 Include the following subjects:
 * The Gradient